-The Camino de Santiago, above all, is a long hike.
-Your footwear matters.
+The Camino de Santiago is, above all, a long hike.
+Your Camino footwear matters.
 A lot.
-Take the time to pick the right shoes for you, and break them in before you start.
+Take the time to pick the right Camino shoes for you, and break them in before you start.
 Everyone gets blisters.
 The trick is to limit your foot problems to just blisters.
 I saw much worse.

 The advantages of a good pair of trail shoes is that they’re lighter than boots, yet still have a tough tread that works on the various surfaces you’re going to encounter.
-I particularly like the articulated heel of the Adidas Response shoe—very helpful at keeping maximum tread on the ground as you’re descending.
+Another feature of trail shoes over walking shoes is that the sole is harder and protects the bottom of your feet from the uneven and sometimes sharp rocks you'll be hiking over.
+(I also particularly liked the articulated heel of the Adidas Response shoe—very helpful at keeping maximum tread on the ground as you’re descending.)
 Another advantage of this particular shoe (and many other trail shoes) is that they have at least some mesh fabric in the upper that allows your foot to breathe and cool better.

 Why two pairs of shoes?
 Aside from being able to change if one gets wet from rain or wading across the occasional shallow stream, you will find that the sweat from one day’s walking will often not dry before the next morning.
 I found it a lot more comfortable to be able to put on a dry pair of shoes every morning.
 That was worth the weight of an extra pair to me.

 Every day, I’d tie yesterday’s shoes to the outside of my pack with the packs straps and two carabiners.
 As I walked, they got the air and sun they needed to be nice and dry for the next day.